canonical/design.ubuntu.com/apps/patterns/navigation/index.md

 </div>
 <div class="ten-col">
 <h4>Dekko app</h4>
-<p>For example, if your app was presenting an inbox of emails, from ‘All’, the sub-sections could display &#8216;Recent’ and ‘Archive’ to further filter the content for the user.
+<p>For example, if your app was presenting an inbox of emails, from &#8216;All&#8217;, the sub-sections could display &#8216;Recent&#8217; and &#8216;Archive&#8217; to further filter the content for the user.
 More section on the screen can be visible through swipe or clicking the hint that appears when a mouse is attached.</p>
 </div>
 <div class="five-col">
 <div class="image-container"><img src="https://assets.ubuntu.com/v1/2f59f039-366w_Navigation_Tabs-2.png" alt="366w_Navigation_Tabs (2)" width="332" height="175" /></div>